 The Whistler Bike Park opened at the end of May with the Fitzsimmons Zone, where there’s a trail for every level of rider, from novice to expert.
-Right out of the gate it’s extended play all the way, with the bike park open from 10 AM to 8 PM.
 More Zones will be coming into play as the snow melts, so keep your eyes on the hours of operation page.

 Check Whistler Blackcomb’s trail page to see what’s open before you come.
 The Creekside and Garbanzo Zones come online on June 12, and to round out the good times they’re opening Dusty’s Bar & BBQ at this time too!
 FYI – Bike Park Pass Holders get 15% off all food all summer.